pierregermain/MyDrupal/d8/bam/readme.markdown

 Example: `40-subscribe-event`

-We can generate a Subscriber with the Drupal Console running `drupal generate:event:subscriber`.
+We generate a Subscriber with the Drupal Console running `drupal generate:event:subscriber`.
-We will add it with the `` service name using a event tag of type event_subscriber.
-We will use `kernel.response`.

 It will generate the following files:

 ```